 Bot Fly Symptoms – Cuterebra Fly Attack

-Deposits one egg on the skin of the rabbit.
-The larvae matures under the skin of the rabbit, creating a large, hard mass that looks like a tumor or cyst.
+The bot fly deposits one egg on the skin of the rabbit.
+The larvae mature under the skin of the rabbit, creating a large, hard mass that looks like a tumor or cyst.
 When you examine the lump you may notice a hole that the larvae is breathing through or it may simply be a soft crusty area on the skin.
 The rabbit seems to not be bothered by the examination or by hosting the creepy crawly larvae.

 Bot Fly Removal

+This part is very important to understand.
 Removal of the larvae causing warbles in rabbits should be performed by a veterinarian.
 If you squeeze and accidentally squish the larvae it releases a deadly toxin which can send the rabbit into shock and result in death.
 The larvae can be difficult to remove and require quite a bit of pulling, all the while trying to not squish it.
-It’s best to leave that to the Veterinary professional.
-As our rabbits bots were about to emerge, the skin around the breathing hole would thin out, and get crusty.
-At this point I was extremely careful to check twice a day, so I could immediately begin wound treatment and ward off further infection.
+It’s best to leave that to the veterinary professional.
+As our rabbit’s bots were about to emerge, the skin around the breathing hole would thin out, and get crusty.
+At this point, I was extremely careful to check twice a day, so I could immediately begin wound treatment and ward off further infection.
+Cleaning the area soon after the larvae exited, made all the difference in the time it took for the hole to heal up and close over.

 Even though I was vigilant, I never actually saw the bot larvae emerge.